smartinternz02/SI-GuidedProject-608872-1697870922/README.md

-In these project "Rainfall Prediction using Machine Learning " I have created the flask webapp using mL these app take input as per the dataset and give the prediction about the rainfall.
+In this project "Rainfall Prediction using Machine Learning " I have created the flask webapp using ML.
+This app takes input as per the dataset and gives the prediction about the rainfall.

-I have uses the several Model - catboost guisssian naive logistics
+I have used several Models like - catboost guisssian naive logistics
 Random Forest
 XGBoost
-but all over catboost accuracy more
+But over all, catboost's accuracy is more

-for the web app flask is used
+For the web app, **flask** is used

-for user interface Html ,css used
+For User Interface, **Html and css** is used

-pickle used for load the model
+**pickle** is used to load the model

 DataSet Link- https://www.kaggle.com/datasets/gauravduttakiit/weather-in-aus